Building¶

 Building the kernel¶

-is not, in fact, a proper build system in itself; it rather generates ninja
+meson is not, in fact, a proper build system in itself; it rather generates ninja build files, the kernel can therefore be built by running ninja as such:

 ninja -j$(nproc) -C build